 I haven’t bought many though.
-In fact, the only Kindle course I bought was Geoff Shaw’s Kindling course, which got me started (and I still whole-heartedly recommend).
+In fact, the only Kindle course I bought was Geoff Shaw’s Kindling course (no longer available), which got me started (and I still whole-heartedly recommend).
 I did also buy a suite of products to help me with my Kindle business.

 So, why have I taken such an interest?

 Simple.
 The marketing of these courses often provides me with PROOF that let’s me see if that marketer is making money with their book.

 A lot of marketers promoting their Kindle course will record a video showing their book’s rankings on Amazon.
 They hope that the rankings will be enough to prove to you that they are making big money from Amazon.
 Ignore the rankings, and grab the book title and author name.

 Armed with this information, you can do your own due diligence.

 Suppose a marketers created a course, and told you that their book ranked #1 in Amazon for the term “Vertical Marketing”.
 Note, this is an example, and the book I am going to use as an example IS NOT one released by a marketer as far as I know.

 In their video, they will show you that their book not only ranks #1 in Amazon Kindle, but across all departments in Amazon for the phrase “vertical gardening”.

 Therefore this book is successful, correct?

 Click through to the details page and check out the Amazon Best Seller’s Rank: